Namma Metro: Underground section

-The second round of tendering resulted in tenders being awarded to three firms during March–June period, 2019.
+The second round of tendering resulted in tenders being awarded to three firms during the March–June period, 2019.
 One of the firms (L&T) won two bids.

 The total awarded tunneling tenders for the underground sections was ₹5,925.95 crores (appx US$812 million).

 Pre-tunneling construction work and piling for stations began in May 2019 by L&T. Tunnel boring using TBMs began in July 2020 by L&T. Tunnel boring work by the other two contractors (viz.
-Afcons & ITD-Cem) was commenced during 2021.
+Afcons & ITD-Cem) was commenced in 2021.

 Phase 2A

-In September 2016, then-Chief Minister of Karnataka Siddaramaiah announced that a new 18 km line connecting Silk Board with K.R.Puram would be included in Phase 2 as Phase-2A of the project.
+In September 2016, the government announced that a new 18 km line connecting Silk Board with K.R.
+Pura would be included in Phase-2 as Phase-2A of the project.
 The line would be along the eastern half of Outer Ring Road and is proposed to have 13 stations – Silk Board, HSR Layout, Agara, Ibbalur, Bellandur, Kadubeesanahalli, Kodibisanahalli, Marathahalli, ISRO, Doddanekundi, DRDO Sports Complex, Sarasvathi Nagara (previously Mahadevapura) and K.R.
-Puram.
+Pura.
 The cost was estimated to be ₹4202 crores.
 BMRCL prepared the detailed project report for the proposed line and submitted the DPR to the state government on 28 October 2016.
 Phase 2A was approved by the State Cabinet on 1 March 2017.
-The ORR Metro line (Blue line) will have interchange stations with the extended Purple Line at K.R.Puram and with the proposed R V Road – Bommasandra line (Yellow Line) at Silk Board.
+The ORR Metro line (Blue line) would have interchange stations with the extended Purple Line at K.R.
+Pura and with the R V Road – Bommasandra line (Yellow Line) at Silk Board.

-Tenders for ORR Metro line (east) were called during February 2018 and IL&FS emerged the lowest bidder for all packages.
+Tenders for ORR Metro line (east) were called in February 2018 and IL&FS emerged the lowest bidder for all packages.
 However, the tenders were quashed due to cash flow problems and bankruptcy proceedings by the firm.
-A second round of tendering was done during December 2019 and bids were received by multiple firms during March 2020.
+A second round of tendering was done in December 2019 and bids were received by multiple firms in March 2020.
 There are two packages.
 The first package included 2.84 km of ramps for a flyover at Central Silk board junction in addition to 9.859 km of viaduct with six elevated stations.
 The second package was for 8.377 km viaduct with seven elevated stations, 1.097 km depot line and a 0.30 km pocket track.